PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 * **Tax** - Label - Tax %ISO_code%: %tax_value% % - Displays the country ISO code of the shop's country and the tax corresponding shop's country and the tax rule selected.

-IF the tax rule has a tax for the shop's country
-THEN it displays on the Tax label 0% next to the country ISO code.
+IF the tax rule has not a tax for the shop's country THEN it displays on the Tax label 0% next to the country ISO code.

 IF the shop's country has states configured with different tax per states THEN it displays the tax of the first state configured.

-IF the tax is disabled in Back-Office
-THEN it displays "Tax feature is disabled, it will not affect price tax included." (final wording to define)
+IF the tax is disabled in BO > International > Taxes page THEN it displays "Tax feature is disabled, it will not affect price tax included." (final wording to define)

 * **Manage tax rule** - Link - Open in a new browser tab International > Taxes